MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 #### Data access logic testing - data sources
-In case a microservice communicates directly with a backing service a backing service instance needs to be spawnable in a unit test.
-For JVM based backing services this is normally not a problem, for other backing services tool like docker may be used.
+In case a microservice communicates directly with a infrastructure component it needs to be spawnable in a unit test.
+For JVM based infrastructure components this is normally not a problem, for other infrastructure components tools like docker may be used.
 At [link](https://github.com/MichaelStephan/functionaltestingstrategy/blob/master/sample/productservice/src/test/java/dao/impl/CassandraProductDaoTest.java) the authors show how a cassandra database could be embedded into the JVM process executing the actual unit tests.

 #### Data access logic testing - integration logic